- Wednesday 5:30pm – 8:00pm, Mazur 022

 - The remaining one chapter must be completed during Module 8 – Error Handling

-- You will have premium access to DataCamp courses for six months.
-You may choose to complete any additional courses you want to throughout the semester, and for a couple of months beyond the end of the semester.
+You will have premium access to DataCamp courses for six months.
+You may choose to complete any additional courses you want to throughout the semester, and for a few weeks beyond the end of the semester.

 Python Package Tutorials

-During the second half of the course we will take a tour of the wide variety of Python packages for data and geospatial analysis.
-We will discuss packages of interest as a group, and two to three students will participate with me to plan a package presentation and class tutorial.
+During the second half of the course we will tour the wide variety of Python packages for data and geospatial analysis.
+We will discuss packages of interest in class, and two to three students will plan a package presentation and class tutorial.

 You will earn points along several tracks.
 Each track is worth up to 100 points.
 Your must progress along ALL tracks to be successful in this course.
 Your final grade is the based on the lowest score earned along any track.

 - 0-100 points.
 Your attendance score is a straight percentage of class sessions you are present for.